-Vegetarian Thai green curry with beans, basil, Thai eggplants, and bell peppers served in a coconut shell with a side of rice.
+Vegetarian Thai green curry with vegetables served in a coconut shell.

 • Bamboo shoots